motheki/nix/README.md

 ## Optional capabilities

 Selection lives in `modules/aspects/users/motheki.nix` and the composition-only profiles.
-The workstation retains the existing language-server groups through `profiles.editor-full`; remove that include and select individual groups to slim it further.
+The default user selection retains the existing language-server groups through `profiles.editor-full`; remove that include and select individual groups to slim it further.
 Extra fonts and redundant editor integrations are opt-in.

 ```console
 nix develop --impure .#mobile     # JDK 17 + Gradle 9, outside the global profile